Colorado Civil Access Pilot Project

 At the request of the Court, IAALS studied the effect of the pilot.
 In April 2014, IAALS released its Preliminary Findings on the Colorado Civil Access Pilot Project.
 IAALS has followed this up with a final evaluation of the project, Momentum for Change: The Impact of the Colorado Civil Access Pilot Project, released in October 2014.
 The analysis revealed that the CAPP process as a whole succeeded in achieving many of its intended effects, including a reduced time to disposition, increased court interaction, proportional discovery and costs, and a lower level of motions practice.
 Much of the positive feedback related to CAPP’s early, active, and ongoing judicial management of cases, with many calling for this to become a permanent feature of the rules.

 In anticipation of the end of CAPP, a subcommittee of the Colorado Civil Rules Committee, known as the Improving Access to Justice Subcommittee, proposed revisions to the Colorado Rules of Civil Procedure.
 On May 28, 2015, the Colorado Supreme Court adopted changes to the Colorado Rules of Civil Procedure, effective July 1, 2015 for cases filed on or after July 1, 2015.
-The amendments are substantial and incorporate the best of CAPP, while also incorporating the proposed changes to the Federal Rules of Civil Procedure, which take effect on December 1, 2015 barring an act of Congress.
+The amendments are substantial and incorporate the best of CAPP, while also incorporating the proposed changes to the Federal Rules of Civil Procedure, which took effect on December 1, 2015.